jtakayama/makahiki/install/doc/redhat_readme.txt

 2.1.7.
 Environment Variables Configuration
 2.1.8.
 Initialize Makahiki
 2.1.9.
 Start the Server
-2.1.10.
+2.1.9.1.
+Testing the Server Without a Web Browser 2.1.10.
 Update the Makahiki Instance
 Appendix A. Notes on Log Files
 -------------------------------------------------------------------------------